 Our company’s medicines and vaccines are widely tested before they are approved for marketing.
 This testing is governed by a comprehensive regulatory scheme and by our research policies.
 We assess the safety of our products in rigorous nonclinical and clinical trials prior to seeking regulatory approval.
 Following approval of our drugs, vaccines or devices, the company continues to monitor their safety profiles.
 Learn more about our clinical trials.

-Our company’s chief medical officer holds overall responsibility for the benefit/risk of our pipeline and marketed products, provides medical oversight for all clinical programs, supervises the development and implementation of medical policies (including those related to data transparency and the sharing of clinical data), and has responsibility for the design, execution and implementation of pre-registration expanded access (“compassionate use”) programs.
+Our company’s chief medical officer holds overall responsibility for the benefits and risks of our pipeline and marketed products, provides medical oversight for all clinical programs, supervises the development and implementation of medical policies (including those related to data transparency and the sharing of clinical data), and has responsibility for the design, execution and implementation of pre-registration expanded access (“compassionate use”) programs.

-Our company’s Global Clinical Safety and Pharmacovigilance (GCSP) function manages a global system for the collection, review and reporting of adverse experience (AE) reports received by our company worldwide, and for the continuous assessment of product safety.
+Our company’s Global Clinical Safety and Pharmacovigilance (GCS&PV) function manages a global system for the collection, review and reporting of Adverse Experience (AE) reports received by our company worldwide, and for the continuous assessment of product safety.
 Our company’s chief safety officer holds overall responsibility for the safety of our products.

 Safety and quality assurance

-MRL Quality Assurance (QA) provides independent oversight to assure subject safety and research integrity throughout the drug development life cycle.
-The scope of the MRL QA oversight function includes Animal Welfare, Global Development Quality/Good Manufacturing Practices (GMP), Regulated Laboratory Research/Good Laboratory Practices (GLP), Good Clinical Practices (GCP), Good Pharmacovigilance Practice (GVP), Technology Vendor and Processes (TVP), Regulatory Affairs, Global Medical & Scientific Affairs (GMSA), and the Center for Observational & Real-World Evidence (CORE).
+MSD Research Labs (MRL) Quality Assurance (QA) provides independent oversight to assure subject safety and research integrity throughout the drug development life cycle.
+The scope of the MRL QA oversight function includes Animal Welfare, Global Development Quality/Good Manufacturing Practices (GMP), Regulated Laboratory Research/Good Laboratory Practices (GLP), Clinical Research/Good Clinical Practices (GCP), Good Pharmacovigilance Practice (GVP), Technology Vendor and Processes (TVP), Regulatory Affairs, Global Medical & Scientific Affairs (GMSA), and the Center for Observational & Real-World Evidence (CORE).

 Clinical safety and risk management

-Clinical Safety and Risk Management (CSRM) leads the Risk Management & Safety (RMS) teams for all products, from the beginning of Phase 2b through the end of the product life cycle.
-CSRM is responsible for the development of a proactive clinical safety risk-management strategy, including the Risk Management Plan, which is a regulatory requirement in many countries for marketed drugs and vaccines.
+Clinical Safety and Risk Management (CSRM) leads the Risk Management & Safety Teams (RMSTs) for all products, from the beginning of Phase 2b through the end of the product life cycle.
+CSRM is responsible for the development of proactive clinical safety risk-management strategies, including the Risk Management Plan, which is a regulatory requirement in many countries for marketed drugs and vaccines.